Editing and Proofreading

 Check your citations again.
 Make certain that all directly quoted information or ideas that are not your own are cited appropriately for the assignment.

 It can also be helpful to read your writing out loud, sentence by sentence, from the end of your paper backwards to the beginning.

 Finally, if you can, ask someone else to read your paper to you out loud so you can hear for yourself how it sounds.
+Today many computer programs, including Microsoft Word, also have Read Aloud functions so you can even have the computer read your paper to you.
 Remember, even professional writers have someone else's help with this part of the writing process.